3.8 Development of entrepreneurship competence

 Policy Framework

 Sustainable development is one of the key pillars of the Regional Development Concept (Regionales Entwicklungskonzept, REK).
 This considers in particular projects developing the German-speaking Community as a region for the economy and projects investing in education, vocational training and youth work.
 With regard to the economy, there are projects planned which foster innovation and projects that tackle “housekeeping with nature”.
 These projects clearly have a connotation of entrepreneurship and sustainable development.
 Regarding youth work and non-formal and informal learning, the future project “youth is future” can be highlighted.
 It contains the reformation of training and further training of young people and youth leaders as well as the establishment of a new framework for youth policy which has been achieved with the new decree on funding for youth work (Dekret zur Förderung der Jugendarbeit).
-This decree entered into force on the 1st of January 2012.
-Main objective is to foster young people’s inclusion and active participation.
+This decree entered into force on the 1 January 2012.
+The main objective is to foster young people’s inclusion and active participation.

 Formal learning